chocolacula/easy_reflection_cpp/readme/installation.md

 ### Docker

 The repository also provides a `Dockerfile` which initializes `Ubuntu 22.04` environment,
-copy project files, builds it and runs tests on startup.
+builds everything and runs tests on startup.

 ## Apple